“Mentoring is a brain to pick, an ear to listen, and a push in the right direction.”

 — Clint Eastwood

 This fellowship has grounded us well in identifying what’s truly working when it comes to mentoring developing writers in Nigeria.
 Next year, with the right effort, we hope to expand the fellowship’s eligibility to include other select African countries.
+We will also include more professional development activities to help our writers become well-rounded.

 List of Graduating Mentees